Phase transitions for a planar quadratic contact process: Proof of Theorem

-If an {\it error} occurs in the contact process (the detailed description of errors is below) such as a box $B^L(x)$ that is good at time $n-1$ becomes bad at time $n$, in the comparison process this box is covered by a triangular region, $D(x,n,t)$ (the first $n$ indicating that the region forms at time $n$ and the $t$ indicating the shape of the region at time $t$), of an appropriate size, so that the center of the box is at the center of the triangle whose inscribed circle has radius initially at time $n$, where $d(B) = L^{-\gamma}\sqrt{2}$ is the diameter of the box and is the diameter of the kernel.
-Let $R$ be the radius of the circumscribed circle of $D(x,n,n)$.
-Once such a region is created, the edges move inward, each with linear rate $c$.
+The coupling will take place in the following way.
+If an {\it error} occurs in the contact process (the detailed description of what constitutes an error is below) such as a box $B^L(x)$ that is good at time $n-1$ becomes a low density box at time $n$, a triangular vacant region $\tilde{T}(x,n;n)$ will appear in the contact process, and in the comparison process $B^L(x)$ is also covered by a corresponding triangular region, $T(x_*,n_*;n)$, $n_*\in[n,n+1)$ chosen uniformly at random, and $x_*\in\mathbb{R}^2$ chosen uniformly at random from $B^L(x)\subset\mathbb{R}^2$, of an appropriate size, so that the center of the box is at the center of the triangle in the contact process with inscribed circle of radius initially at time $n$, where $d(B) = L^{-\gamma}\sqrt{2}$ is the diameter of the box $B_L(x)$ and is the diameter of the kernel.
+In the comparison process, the corresponding triangle has the same center but inscribed circle of radius Once such a region is created, the edges of $T(x_*,n_*;n)$ in the comparison process move inward, each with linear rate $c$.
+While the edges of $\tilde{T}(x,n;n)$ will have moved inward by $c$ units from time $n$ to $n+1$, since the contact process is in discrete time.
+The region in the comparison process at time $t$, $t\geq n_*$ will be denoted by $T(x_*,n_*;t)$.

-Set the \textit{interaction rate} $b := 2d(k)$.
+Set the \textit{interaction rate} $b$ to be $r$.
 In the comparison process, should two or more triangles collide or overlap, a new {\it collision} or {\it overlap} region is formed at that time, which is the intersection of the maximal collection of the colliding or overlapping regions that has nonempty intersection.
-The edges of the new collision of overlap region then move outward at rate $b$ in each direction until they have caught up to all of the respective edges of the regions that initiated the overlap or collision in each respective direction, and after that the edge of the overlap or collision region will again move inward with rate $c$.
+The edges of the new collision or overlap region then move outward at rate $b$ in each direction until they have caught up to all of the respective edges of the regions that initiated the overlap or collision in each respective direction, and after that the edge of the overlap or collision region will again move inward with rate $c$.
+By construction, for integer times $m>n$, $\tilde{T}(x,n;m) = T(x_*,n_*;m)$.